Q1. What is the race distance?

 Do you have a course map?

 Yes, course maps are available in the Race Info section.

 How do I register?

-May I give or sell my race number to someone else?
+May I transfer my registration to someone else?

 Which equipment is needed for the swim?